Plan of Study

 - A POS that is forwarded to the advisory committee for that student.
 If a POS is already on file, the modification involved must be indicated

-- An explanation of the relevance of the course to the student’s program.
+- An explanation of the relevance of the course to the student’s program and research.

 - The request from the advisory committee should allow for the student to adjust their schedule.

 POS should include at least 21 credit hours of coursework in addition to research credit hours.
 Thesis-option MS POS’s cannot include independent project coursework from any department, such as ME 597, AAE 590, or ME 697.
 (Please note: not all ME 597, AAE 590, or ME 697 courses are independent project coursework.
 If the 590/597/690/697 course is notated in the course listing to be a lecture type, and not independent study, it is allowed on the Plan of Study.)

 6 credit hours of math are required out of the 21, with at least 3 being from the Math department, but the other 3 could be from the approved applied math course listing above.